AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 ## Next steps

-After setting up your organization, [import audiences](/help/guide/setup/onboard-audiences.md) into Real-Time CDP Collaboration.
+After setting up your organization, you are ready to [import audiences](/help/guide/setup/onboard-audiences.md) into Real-Time CDP Collaboration.